TRACY WELLER (FOUNDER & ARTISTIC DIRECTOR)

 Kristjan Thor (Director) is a critically-acclaimed director of both theater and film.
 His first feature film, Diving Normal(www.divingnormal.com), premiered at the Dallas Film Festival subsequently won the audience award for Best Feature as well as the festival’s award for Best Actress at the Beverly Hills Film Festival.
 His second feature, ASTRAEA won the New Visions Award at Cinequest in San Jose, Audience Award at MIFF, Best Picture and Best Director at Sydney’s Fantastic Planet Festival.
 He is currently in pre-production for a feature that will be shot in Iceland, where Kristjan is from.
 Some highlights of Kristjan’s theater work in NYC include: the US premier of Lukas Barfuss’ The Sexual Neuroses of Our Parents, with Grace Gummer and the world premieres of Artifacts of Consequence, Balaton, Lathem Prince, and The Laws of Motion, all by Ashlin Halfnight.
 He also directed Bathsheba Doran’s adaptation of Maeterlinck’s The Blind, which transferred to the Classic Stage Company.
 Kristjan’s work has been seen worked at PS 122, The Wild Project, CSC, the Sanford Meisner (with Vortex productions) and the Frying Pan, as well as many other venues across NYC.
 Last spring, Thor directed The Penalty, by Clay McCloud Chapman at Dixon Place and recently revived it at the Public Theater.
 He also directed Jarring (Mason Holdings), written and performed by Tracy Weller.
 Since 2009, Thor has been the Co-Creator and Founder of the immersive horror experience, BLACKOUT Haunted House, which currently has productions running in NYC, LA, Chicago, and Miami.
 More recently Kristjan, along with Blackout co-creator Josh Randall, has been collaborating with Universal Pictures and Blumhouse Productions to help create their live events, based on The Purge film series.
 These shows include Purge: Fear the Nightand Purge: Breakout.
 A documentary about BLACKOUT called, The Blackout Experiments premiered at Sundance 2016.
-Thor graduated as a Senior Fellow from Dartmouth College and holds an MFA in Directing from Columbia’s School of the Arts and is presently teaching at NYU’s Stonestreet Studio and working on Holiday House with Mason Holdings, Tracy Weller and Bixby Elliot. http://www.kristhor.com/
+He directed Mason Holdings’ Holiday House: Christmas Bends in 2016 and looks forward to directing MH’s The Love & Death Traveling Circus and Consumption in 2018.
+Thor graduated as a Senior Fellow from Dartmouth College and holds an MFA in Directing from Columbia’s School of the Arts and is presently teaching at NYU’s Stonestreet Studio. http://www.kristhor.com/

-CHRISTOPHER & JUSTIN SWADER
+CHRISTOPHER & JUSTIN SWADER (DESIGNERS)

-ANNE LAUREN LUBEN
+ANNE LAUREN LUBEN (CO-MANAGING DIRECTOR)

 Anne Luben is a New York based freelance writer and dancer and Managing Director of Mason Holdings.
 She has performed works by notable choreographers such as Donald McKayle, Bill T. Jones, Jiri Kylian, Idan Cohen, Alex Ketley, and Summer Lee Rhatigan, among others.
 She graduated with honors from University of California, Irvine, where she earned her B.F.A. in Dance Performance and her B.A. in Literary Journalism.
 During her time at UCI, she was honored to be a member of Donald McKayle’s Etude Ensemble.
-Anne is a native of Long Beach, CA. Some of her favorite things include tacos, Central Park in the snow, and her cat Ludacris.
+Anne is a native of Long Beach, CA. Some of her favorite things include tacos, Central Park in the snow, and her cats Winston Churchill and Ludacris.
 She is currently a member of BryceDance, and is a contributing writer for DancePlug, Show Score and Center on the Aisle.
 Website: http://www.annelaurencarr.com/ Email: firstname.lastname@example.org

 Angela is thrilled to be producing with Mason Holdings.
 After receiving her B.A. at Rutgers University she trained in New York at William Esper Studio (Meisner), with Deb Jackel, Suzanne Esper and Bill Esper.
 Angela co-founded InViolet Theater Company (www.InVioletTheater.com) nine years ago with Michael Hengry Harris and has since been co-Artistic Direcotr, providing an artistic home for 26 artists developing and producing original work.
 With InViolet, she has produced 7 world premieres and 14 workshopped readings (favorably reviewed by Variety, NY Times, The New Yorker, Village Voice) as well as the reception of the 54th Annual Drama Desk Awards at the LaGuardia Concert Hall at Lincoln Center.
 Angela also produces with Culture Project, a twenty-year-old theater company dedicated to socially conscious theater, most recently mounting the NY Times Critics Pick MotherStruck! written by LGBT activist and poet Staceyann Chin, directed by Cynthia Nixon.